eclipse/paho.mqtt.cpp/README.md

 The build process currently supports a number Windows versions.
 The build process requires the following tools:
   * CMake GUI v3.5 or newer
-  * Visual Studio 2015 or newer
+  * Visual Studio 2017 or newer

-First install and open the cmake-gui application.
-This tutorial is based on cmake-gui 3.5.2.

-Second, select the path to the Paho MQTT C library (CMAKE_PREFIX_PATH) if not installed in a standard path.
-Remember that the Paho MQTT C must be installed on the system.
-Next, choose if it is supposed to build the documentation (PAHO_BUILD_DOCUMENTATION) and/or the sample applications (PAHO_BUILD_SAMPLES).

-Once the configuration is done, click on the Configure button, select the version of the Visual Studio, and then click on Generate button.

-At the end of this process you have a Visual Studio solution.

-Alternately, the libraries can be completely built at an MSBuild Command Prompt.
+The libraries can be completely built at an MSBuild Command Prompt.
 Download the Paho C and C++ library sources, then open a command window and first compile the Paho C library:

     > cd paho.mqtt.c
     > cmake -Bbuild -H. -DCMAKE_INSTALL_PREFIX=C:\mqtt\paho-c